Kernel Configuration

 kconfig_add specifies extra configuration to apply on top of the main configuration specified by kconfig.
 It can be specified in the following ways:

-- an explicit make target (make:targetname); TuxMake will callmake targetnameduring the configuration step (e.g.make:kselftest-mergewill causemake kselftest-mergeto be called).
+make:targetname); TuxMake will callmake targetnameduring the configuration step (e.g.make:kselftest-mergewill causemake kselftest-mergeto be called). - an explicit interactive make target (

-- an explicit interactive make target (imake:targetname); likemake:targetname, but runs interactively (i.e. you can interact with it with the keyboard).
-Use for interactive targets such asmenuconfig.
+imake:targetname); likemake:targetname, but runs interactively (i.e. you can interact with it with the keyboard).
+Use for interactive targets such asmenuconfig. - a path to a config file on the local filesystem;

 - a URL to a config file, in which case TuxMake will download it;